microsoft/CNTK/contrib/Python/doc/concepts.rst

 There is a common property in key machine learning models, such as deep neural networks (DNNs), convolutional neural networks (CNNs), and recurrent neural networks (RNNs).
-All these models can be described as *computational networks*.
+All of these models can be described as *computational networks*.

 The directed edges of these *computational networks* are vectors, matrices, or in general n-dimensional arrays (tensors) which represent input data and model parameters.
 The vertices